SourceGlobalCDN/Source-Global-CDN/readme.txt

 You can go to <https://www.sourcegcdn.com/public/wordpress/56.html> for more details.

 == Changelog ==

+= 2.0.3 =
+* Fixed a error which will redirect user to an unknown page

 = 2.0.2 =
 * Added preconnect to the <head> section